Angeline Morrison

 Angeline Morrison is a British multi-instrumentalist musician, songwriter and academic.

 Life

-Angeline Morrison was born to a Jamaican mother and a father from the Outer Hebrides.
+Angeline Morrison was born to a Jamaican mother and a Scottish father from the Outer Hebrides.
 She attended her first folk club at the age of 17, and became active in the Midlands music scene.
 She lives in Truro, Cornwall.

 Morrison performs and records under her own name and as The Ambassadors of Sorrow.
 She is half of the duos We Are Muffy (with Nick Duffy of The Lilac Time), and Rowan: Morrison (with The Rowan Amber Mill).
 She also sings with freakbeat band The Mighty Sceptres (along with Nick Radford, who has also released music and collaborated with Morrison as Frootful).